 - Listen to what’s being said.
 Nod, smile, and make a small comment at the right moments.

 - Have some questions in mind: use open questions – for example “what did you think of the panel presentation today” “which speaker did you most enjoy” “what is your team working on at the moment”

 - Remember you are NOT the only person feeling nervous or shy.
 There’ll be others just like you.

-- If you see an article that might be of interest or use to somebody that you met, pass it on.
+- If you see an article that might be helpful to somebody you met, pass it on.
 It never hurts to be helpful and I firmly believe that what goes around, comes around.

-- Try starting out by attending smaller networking groups and attend regularly so that you to get to know people and have friendly faces each time as well as new ones.
+- Start out by attending smaller networking groups and attend regularly so that you to get to know people and have friendly faces each time as well as new ones.
 When you know a few people, ask them where else they network and try those groups too.